 This Monitoring Report reviews progress with delivery of the Teignbridge Local Plan.
+These pages contain information from 1 April 2021 - 31 March 2022.
 It assesses performance of key indicators against targets that were set when the Plan was adopted in 2014.

 To indicate performance against Local Plan policies, a traffic light system has been used.
 Where the Local Plan sets a target, the colour of the traffic light denotes the success of the policy.
 The colours of the traffic light indicate:

 |Green means policy targets are being met or exceeded|

 Orange means policy targets are not being met but progress is being made